the-teachingRSE-project/competencies/competencies.md

 ## An applied example curriculum

-### A master's program Research Software Engineering
+### Research Software Engineering Master Programme

-The target audience for such masters would be students holding a BSc degree from a domain science, which we will call "home domain" in the following.
+The target audience for such master programme would be students holding a BSc degree from a domain science, which we will call "home domain" in the following.
 There is explicitly no restriction on the candidates' home domain, it may be from the STEM disciplines, life sciences, humanities or social sciences.
 Candidates with a BSc in Computer Science are also